Trisdoan/SQL/People Analytics Case Study/README.md

 #### Steps:
 - I used **CTE** to generate longest tenure year for each title
-- Filted by comparing to longest year
+- Filted by comparing to longest year.

 ````sql
 WITH cte AS (